 Now that we're in the height of summer, every weekend traffic is made up of an array of boats, jet skis and caravans as more and more people head away on trips to their favorite holiday spots.

 If you're thinking of buying a new tow vehicle, it’s important to take your time as the choice can be more complicated than you think.
 While you might be after a vehicle that’ll tow your trailer or boat, many people also require a practical choice that performs well when you’re running every day errands.

-Always keep the weight of the items that you’ll be towing front of mind.
-The towing weight is unlikely to change dramatically, but extra luggage and additional passengers can make a difference.
+Always keep the weight of the items that you’ll be towing at the front of mind.
+The towing weight is unlikely to change dramatically, but extra luggage and additional passengers can sometimes make a difference.

 Cost vs convenience

 While buying a vehicle that already has the tow bar and wiring fitted is certainly more convenient, it can sometimes push up the cost.
 It’s often worth investigating the same vehicle that’s not fitted with a tow bar and researching how much it would cost to have one fitted.
 It may mean that you have to wait a little longer before you can tow, but it could help you save some cash in the process, or even find a more desired model.